PeruData/Weather/README.md

 Information available from the authors at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.

-The following figure can be replicated from the output dataset:
+The following figure can be replicated using the output dataset:
 ![](images/1_4panels.png)